intel/beignet/backend/doc/gen_ir.md

 ==================================

-The IR code is included in `src/ir/` of the compiler code base The IR as designed in this compiler is the fruit of a long reflexion I mostly have with Thomas Raoux.
+The IR code is included in `src/ir/` of the compiler code base The IR as designed in this compiler is the fruit of a long reflection I mostly have with Thomas Raoux.
 Note I usually call it "Gen IR".

 Scalar vs vector IR